Skip to content

 Frequently Asked Questions

-Which should I choose for new clients?
+Which to choose for new clients?

 Project rate for defined scope work with deliverables you can estimate.
 Hourly for consulting, discovery work, or clients with unclear requirements.
 A common hybrid is a project fee covering defined scope plus hourly billing for changes beyond original specification.